 The UK has now formally left the EU on 31 January 2020, but there is a transitional period until 31 June 2021.
 This means that free movement still applies until the end of transitional period.
-This in turn means that nothing will change until then for the rights of non-EU family members from countries in the EU, plus Norway and Switzerland.
+This in turn means that nothing will change until then for the rights of non-EU family members from countries in the EU, including Iceland, Liechtenstein, Norway and Switzerland.

 There are currently 2 different family permits:

 The one you should apply for depends on your circumstances.